GitauHarrison/notes/web_development/personal_blog/6_flask_bootstrap.md

     </body>
 </html>
 ```
 The text `Welcome to My Blog` will be centered without the need of us writing our own styles for it.
-Bootstrap like most other frameworks provide JavaScript add-ons for things that cannot be done strictly with HTML and CSS.
+Bootstrap, like most other frameworks, also provide JavaScript add-ons for things that cannot be done strictly with HTML and CSS.

 Using Bootstrap has several advantages:
 *  Cross-browser similarities